How Useful Is Right Brain Therapy For Trauma Survivors?

-Right brain therapy can work by modifying behavior patterns encoded on an unconscious level in the right brain.
+Right brain therapy can work by modifying behaviour patterns encoded on an unconscious level in the right brain.

 Right Brain And Implicit Memory :

 Memories stored in the right brain before the age of about two years are known as IMPLICIT memories.
-This means we are unable to articulate them in words as they are not stored at a linguistic level.
+This means we are unable to articulate them in words as they are not stored at a linguistic, nor at a conscious, level.
 Therefore, such memories can only make themselves known to us in ways that are non-verbal (e.g. via our feelings, body sensations and mental imagery).

 However, when these memories are triggered and give rise to these feelings, body sensations and mental images we are unaware of their origin for the very reason that they derive from these unconscious/implicit memories in the right brain.